gtri/scrimmage/README.md

 without intervention from the user.
 Any user wishing to develop on macOS is free to do so and make pull requests for patches, but the platform is no longer supported by SCRIMMAGE core developers.

-## Python Bindings

-It is recommended to build scrimmage's Python bindings in a python virtual
-environment:

-    cd /path/to/scrimmage
-    sudo apt-get install python3 libpython3-dev python3-venv
-    python3 -m venv env
-    source ./env/bin/activate

-Install the python dependencies with specific version numbers:

-    (env)$ pip install -r ./python/requirements.txt

-Re-build the scrimmage project within the virtual environment:

-    (env)$ cmake .. -DPYTHON_MIN_VERSION=3.6
-    (env)$ make

-Scrimmage's cmake build procedures will choose the environment default Python in its configuration process when running plain `cmake ..`.
-To specify a specific minimum version of Python to be used, use the `cmake .. -DPYTHON_MIN_VERSION=2.7` flag during the cmake process.

-### Install SCRIMMAGE Python Bindings

-To install scrimmage's python bindings:

-    (env)$ cd /path/to/scrimmage/python
-    (env)$ python setup.py develop

 ## Build SCRIMMAGE Documentation